CIHAD Staff Bios.

 Dusty Teng, Senior Class Program Director, Records-Rainaldi Class of 2018 firstname.lastname@example.org phone: 303-861-5005 x 108

-Dusty came to CIHAD in 2008 from Adams County Connections – a mentoring program for middle school students in the underserved areas of Adams County School District 50.
+Dusty joined the CIHAD team in 2008 from Adams County Connections – a mentoring program for middle school students in the underserved areas of Adams County School District 50.
 She also worked collaboratively with other local mentoring organizations to implement the Mentoring Children of Prisoners program, assisting youth affected by parental incarceration.
 Dusty has experience facilitating life-skills development classes for youth participants as a part of the Promoting Healthy Families parent education program.
 She also served as an AmeriCorps Promise Fellow at Western Youth Network in Boone, N.C., where she worked with adjudicated youth in mentoring and after-school programs.

 Dusty earned bachelor’s degrees in Spanish and journalism from Appalachian State University.
 She is currently playing a lead role at CIHAD in the area of education reform.